 We have an attractive position in the US Gulf of Mexico, being a partner in many of the largest fields and having a significant exploration portfolio.

-We are a partner in eight producing fields in the Gulf of Mexico and two in development.
+We are a partner in nine producing fields in the Gulf of Mexico and two in development.
 We also own and operate the Titan production facility.

 In 2018 we acquired a 40% interest in the North Platte discovery, a Paleogene oil discovery covering four blocks in the Garden Banks area of the US Gulf of Mexico.
 A high-quality asset with a low CO2 footprint, North Platte is an excellent fit with our existing US offshore portfolio, competence in technology development, and knowledge of the Paleogene play, in which we are the second largest producer.